ldom/kmidi/README.md

 ```
 kafka-topics --bootstrap-server localhost:9092 --create --topic midi_notes --partitions 12 --replication-factor 3
 ```
-Notes:
-- You should adjust the number of partitions and replication factor to match your typical cluster setup.
-- The script uses the name of the MIDI file as the key so notes should be read in sequence.
-If you want to hear what happens to the ordering when a consumer is reading from multiple partitions, edit the `producer.produce()` call in `play_notes()` of `kmidi_player.py`, but it may not be pretty to the ear!

 1- Run the synth in server mode:
 ```